-Manage the commercial utilisation of kangaroo species following the provisions of the NPW Act and Regulations, South Australian Government policies, the Commercial Code, and this plan to ensure the sustainable use of kangaroos.
+Manage the commercial utilisation of kangaroo species in accordance with the provisions of the NPW Act and Regulations, South Australian Government policies, the Commercial Code, and this plan to ensure the sustainable use of kangaroos.

-6. Facilitate Adaptive Management and Research
+Facilitate Adaptive Management and Research

-Promote adaptive management experiments and studies using historical data from kangaroo industry returns and population data to improve understanding of kangaroos and their interaction with environmental, social, and economic systems.
+Promote adaptive management of new quota setting procedures set out in this plan using historical data from kangaroo industry returns and population data.
 Facilitate research into other aspects of kangaroo ecology and harvest management as required to fill knowledge gaps.